 Toto, I’ve a feeling we’re not in Kansas anymore.
 We must be over the rainbow!”— Judy Garland as Dorothy Gale in The Wizard of Oz (1939)

-Next, the book identifies a “materialist’s paradox” and describes an improvement to the first significant improvement of the watchmaker analogy in over 2,000 years.
+Next, the book identifies a “materialist’s paradox” and describes a significant improvement to the first improvement of the watchmaker analogy in over 2,000 years.
 The book points out that rather than watches being complex (which is subjective), it is actually their intrinsic ability to objectively encode information containing “symbolic meaning” similar to living organisms with DNA that allows the existence of teleology, mind, and God to be inferred.
 This is because so far, every digital code humans know the origin of has come from a conscious mind and a prize which is potentially worth 10 million dollars if an exception can be found is still unclaimed.

 Then the book explains that watches and living organisms also depend on non-random error-correcting systems governed by non-physical control principles acting similar to a “spirit of correction.”
 For example, the various DNA repair systems found in cells apparently rely on logical comparisons to create an emergent low-level “logical loop” of feedback.
 According to the most recent science, the interdependent relationships between the parts, code, and logic that are necessary for life could not have been formed gradually by the purely materialistic version of evolution known as neo-Darwinism.

-Finally, the book describes multiple parallels between the Bible and information theory, like how repairing a broken hologram can be used as a metaphor of Jesus’ resurrection.
-Since the universe appears to be holographic and holograms are encoded redundantly, this means it is possible for God to use logic and restore any of the pieces which are missing, including raising Jesus from the dead.
+Finally, the book describes multiple parallels between control engineering and the Bible, like how repairing a broken hologram can be used as a metaphor of Jesus’ resurrection.
+Since the universe appears to be holographic and holograms are encoded redundantly, this means it would be possible for God to use logic and restore any of the pieces which are missing, including raising Jesus from the dead.
 If you want to learn more about what is essentially a new high-tech version of the gospel, you can go to the last section of the “80/20 version” of the book.
 Or you can read a bit more about it near the bottom of the book which has several diagrams or a much longer 80/20 version that also contains a lot of references.